What Is My Home Worth? How to Use Free Automated Valuation Models

 Jacob Burdis, PhD is a professional dabbler with experience in entrepreneurship, educational technology, digital language learning, product management, and real estate investing.

-These online tools use automated valuation models (AVM) based on high-tech algorithms and loads of data to estimate your home’s value for free.
-So while it is possible to get a ballpark valuation using these free online valuation tools, it’s important for you to understand how they work and what their limitations are so that you can use them appropriately.
+These online platforms use high-tech algorithms and loads of data to estimate your home’s value for free.
+While it’s possible to get a ballpark valuation using these free online tools, you need to understand how they work and what their limitations are so that you can use them appropriately.

 In this guide, we’ll help you understand the ins and outs of free online valuation tools and AVMs.
-For expert insight, we spoke with Sandi Bates, a top real estate agent in American Fork, Utah, who sells homes more than 54% quicker than other agents in her area.
+For expert insight, we spoke with Sandi Bates, a top real estate agent in American Fork, Utah.

 What is an automated valuation model (AVM)?